flytegg/.github/profile/README.md

-Flyte is focusing on creating unique digital solutions for freelancers.
+Flyte is creating unique digital solutions for freelancers.

 This organisation contains all the open source tools made for the internal Flyte team and the wider community.